knice/theme-ucsc-drupal/README.md

 A responsive re-write of the campus Drupal theme.

-## 1. Installation

-### As a normal Drupal theme
+## Use as a normal Drupal theme

 - Download the [latest development release](https://github.com/knice/ucsc-drupal/releases).
 - Upzip the theme in your `sites/(all OR default)/themes/` directory.

-### For development
+****

+## Installing for development

+### 1. Setup your Drupal environment

+Setting up for development takes some time, but it is worth it.

+- [Follow these instructions](https://www.drupal.org/node/2008792) to install Vagrant Drupal Development (it will also walk you through installation of Vagrant and VirtualBox).
+- Continue to follow the instructions to setup Drupal 7 with Drush.
+- A couple of helpful development modules are Devel and Styleguide.
+Install them with drush using:
+    + `drush @drupal7 dl devel`
+    + `drush @drupal7 dl styleguide`

+### 2. Install the theme

+Use `drush` to manage your Drupal installation and `git` to manage this theme.

-- Clone this repository into the `sites/(all OR default)/themes/` directory of your Drupal installation.
+- Clone this repository into the `sites/(all OR default)/themes/` directory of your Drupal installation with:

-### For development, the nerdy way

-Add it as a git submodule in your git-maintained Drupal installation.

-- cd into your `sites/(all OR default)/themes/` directory.
-- `git submodule add git@github.com:knice/ucsc-drupal.git ucsc`
+`git clone git@github.com:knice/ucsc-drupal.git`

-## 2. Compiling sass to css
+### 3. Compiling sass to css

+For basic sass --> css development, follow the directions below.

 - Install [sass](http://sass-lang.com/install) >= v3.4.13.
 - From the theme directory, use the following command:
 `sass sass/ucsc.scss:css/ucsc.css --watch`

-## 2a.
-Using Gulp
+### 3a.
+Using Gulp (optional)

+For managing additional assets (svg images, icon systems, images, scripts), you'll need to install Node so you can compile these assets with Gulp.

 - Install [Homebrew](http://brew.sh)
 - Install the Ruby version manager rbenv with: